ethereum/execution-apis/src/engine/specification.md

 * method: "engine_forkchoiceUpdatedV1"
 * params:
   1. `headBlockHash`: `DATA`, 32 Bytes - block hash of the head of the canonical chain
+  2. `safeBlockHash`: `DATA`, 32 Bytes - the "safe" block hash of the canonical chain under certain synchrony and honesty assumptions.
+This value **MUST** be either equal to or an ancestor of `headBlockHash`
   2. `finalizedBlockHash`: `DATA`, 32 Bytes - block hash of the most recent finalized block
   3. `payloadAttributesV1`: `Object|null` - instance of [`PayloadAttributesV1`](#PayloadAttributesV1) or `null`